China - Sichuan Tibet

 Day 10.
 Longsa Pasture to Yading

-The giant snow capped peaks of the Yading Sacred Mountains can be seen during the early stage of our descent, the tallest of which standing more than six thousand metres above sea level is Chenresig.
+The giant snow-capped peaks of the Yading Sacred Mountains can be seen during the early stage of our descent, the tallest of which stands more than six thousand metres above sea level is Chenresig.
 Ever so slightly less lofty are Chana Dorje and Jampelyang, both standing just shy of six thousand meters.

 Max Altitude: 4250M